My Editorial Philosophy

 My Services

-• A high-level edit that analyzes the manuscript holistically.
+A high-level edit that analyzes the manuscript holistically.
 I pay specific attention to craft elements including, but not limited to, plot, structure, flow, dialogue, character development, clarity, voice, themes, conflict, and tension.
-A developmental edit is great for authors who want to dive deep into overarching challenges found in the manuscript to resolve these issues early in the writing process.
+A developmental edit is great for authors who want to dive deep into overarching challenges or issue found in the manuscript to resolve these issues early in the writing process.